DOULA SERVICES ASSOCIATION OF BC

 Southern Vancouver Island

-Reet Bains a holistic doula working with clients through birth and postpartum, and also with fertility and loss after feeling the void in her own fertility journey.
+Reet is a holistic doula working with clients through birth and postpartum, and also with fertility and loss after feeling the void in her own fertility journey.
 She has grown up and lives on unceded territories of the Songhees, Esquimalt, and W̱SÁNEĆ peoples (Victoria), and services clients both in-person and virtually.

 A passion for birth since she was young child, she later learned that both her grandmother and great grandmother were birth partners in India.
 Being called the baby whisperer, she decided to complete her holistic doula training at Pacific Rim College in 2018, and give up her corporate life and dive fully into birthwork in 2020